jlacasa/mixed-models-spring25/content/1-intro.md

 ## Review on linear models

+### The famous intercept-and-slope linear model

 One of the most popular models is the intercept-and-slope model.
 Why?
 Because it's so simple and interpretable!
-[It's everywere](#).
 Most of us learned this way of writing out the statistical model:

 $$y_{i} = \beta_0 + x_{i} \beta_1 + \varepsilon_{i}, \\ \varepsilon_i \sim N(0, \sigma^2),$$ where $$y_{i}$$ is the observed value for the $$i$$th observation, $$\beta_0$$ is the intercept, $$\beta_1$$ is the slope parameter, and $$\varepsilon_{i}$$ is the difference between the observed ($$y$$) and the expected ($$E(y_i)=\mu_i=\beta_0+x_i\beta_1$$) and that's why we often call it "residual".